 - Attracting and retaining talent - where corporate values match the personal values of current and potential employees, attracting and retaining talent becomes easier.
 This can reduce attrition and staff costs, and enhance the value of a company’s intellectual property and innovation capabilities.

-Operational risk and human rights are closely connected to the idea of a "social license to operate" (SLO).
+Operational risk and human rights are closely connected to the idea of a ‘social licence to operate’ (SLO).
 There is no strict definition of an SLO.
-Rather, it’s a concept that recognizes a company can only continue to operate as long as its employees, stakeholders and wider society are willing to accept it.
+Rather, it’s a concept that recognises a company can only continue to operate as long as its employees, stakeholders and wider society are willing to accept it.
 It’s comparable to a regulatory licence in that, if revoked, it can potentially disrupt operations and lead to business losses.

 The financial consequences can be severe.
 Research showed that, in the mining industry, delays caused by conflict with communities can cost up to US$20 million a week.3 In 2014, Vedanta Resources lost out on a $2 billion mining project in India’s Niyamgiri Hills due to the local Dongria Kondh community’s objections to the company's proposal.
 The company failed to seek the community’s consent before starting the mining project and, in fact, had already opened a refinery.
 It ended up losing millions on the refinery, as well as any potential profits from the mine.